nkoster/fiber2/README.md

 # Kafka Search UI Backend

-For a limited or selected set of kafka topics, a data pipeline (spark) updates a postgres database with kafka message identifier keys/values and partitions/offsets.

 The kafkasearch-ui backend serves an API for a UI, that queries the database, and consults kafka to fetch the raw kafka message as JSON.

+Our use case at Portavita BV: for a limited or selected set of kafka topics (FHIR resources), a data pipeline (spark) updates a postgres database with kafka message identifier key/value and partition/offset data.

 ### Build